 Before they were “K-dramas,” they were first called “Koreanovelas.”
 It was how the Filipino audience referred to them back in the day.
 And while the term might have changed, it seems like the OG leading ladies from the 2000s have remained more or less the same.
-Newsflash: Two decades later, some of them are still more popular than ever!
+Newsflash: Two decades later, some of these actresses are still more popular than ever!

 1. Song Hye Kyo